SiddheshBangar/SiddheshBangar/README.md

 🎓 &nbsp;I'm currently studying Computer Science at Vidyalankar Institute of Technology, Wadala.\
 🌱 &nbsp;I'm on track for learning more about Data Science, Machine Learning, and Data Science.\
 ✍️ &nbsp;In my free time, I learn and study about Movies Cinematography and Screen Writing as hobbies/interests.\
+🎶 &nbsp;As a side passion I am a guitarist and musician, loves to make music.\
 ✉️ &nbsp;You can shoot me an email at siddheshb008@gmail.com!
 I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>